Siddique145/Siddique145/README.md

 <h2 align="left">Hi 👋!
-My name is Muhammad Siddique Hello! ,  Full Stack Developer.<br>I specialize in building dynamic and responsive web applications, leveraging both front-end and back-end technologies to create seamless user experiences.
+My name is Muhammad Siddique! ,  Full Stack Developer.<br>I specialize in building dynamic and responsive web applications, leveraging both front-end and back-end technologies to create seamless user experiences.
 With a strong foundation in programming languages and frameworks, I am passionate about turning ideas into reality through innovative solutions.</h2>

 ###